Prograde and meandering wall modes in rotating Rayleigh-B\'enard convection with conducting walls: Results and Discussion

-For SYMNS BCs and wall temperatures $\theta_w < \thcone$, retrograde wall modes are observed, as seen in figure \ref{fig:Hovmoller_SYMNS}(a).
-The symmetry of the problem requires that $\thcone + \thctwo = 1$, with retrograde wall modes for $\theta_w > \thctwo$ (See e.g., figure \ref{fig:Hovmoller_SYMNS}(b)).
-The difference $\thctwo-\thcone$ decreases continuously with increasing $Ra$.\\
+{For SYMNS BCs and wall temperatures $\theta_w < \thcone$ and $\theta_w > \thctwo$ retrograde wall modes are observed as seen in figure \ref{fig:Hovmoller_SYMNS}(a) and (b) respectively.
+The difference $\thctwo-\thcone$ decreases monotonically as $Ra$ increases.}\\

-For Rayleigh numbers approaching the critical Rayleigh number $\Racb\approx1.5\times10^6$ for the onset of flow in the bulk, the difference $\thctwo-\thcone$ can either (a) decrease to zero before bulk flow sets in, such that $\Ractwo < \Racb$, or (b) remain finite until bulk convection sets in at $\Ractwo = \Racb$.
-We find the latter case; specifically, we observe that with increasing $Ra$, the flow takes the form of a series of nested convection rolls that span the entire horizontal area of the domain, as shown in figures \ref{fig:steady_nested_rolls}(a,c).
+{As the Rayleigh number approaches the critical value for the onset of bulk flow, $\Racb=1.5\times10^6$ from Eq. \eqref{eq:Rac_bulk}, the difference $\thctwo-\thcone$ can either (a) vanish before bulk flow sets in, such that $\Ractwo < \Racb$, or (b) remain finite until bulk convection sets in at $\Ractwo = \Racb$.
+We find the latter case, wherein as $Ra$ increases the flow takes the form of a series of nested convection rolls that span the entire horizontal area of the domain, as shown in figures \ref{fig:steady_nested_rolls}(a,d).}

-For $Ra > \Racb$, these rolls break down into individual columnar vortices in the fluid bulk, as seen in figure \ref{fig:steady_nested_rolls}(b,d) due to the mechanism reported by \citet{Boubnov1986,Zhong2010} and \citet{Ravichandran2020_RotCon}, and a state of geostrophic convection exists in the bulk.
-For larger $Ra$, the wall modes become less prominent.
+{For $Ra > \Racb$, as noted above, these rolls break down into individual columnar vortices in the fluid bulk, as seen in figure \ref{fig:steady_nested_rolls}(b,e), due to the mechanism reported by \citet{Boubnov1986,Zhong2010} and \citet{Ravichandran2020_RotCon}, into a state of geostrophic convection in the bulk.
+For larger $Ra$, the wall modes become less prominent.}

-The symmetry between $\thcone$ and $\thctwo$ observed for SYMNS BCs breaks down if the velocity boundary conditions are asymmetric, e.g. for ASYM BCs.
-In figure \ref{fig:amplitude_asymFS}, we plot the oscillation amplitude $A_\theta^2 (\theta_w)$ for the same parameters as in figure \ref{fig:amplitude_symNS}, but with ASYM BCs, showing that $1 - \thctwo < \thcone$.
+The symmetry between $\thcone$ and $\thctwo$ observed for SYMNS BCs, where $\thcone + \thctwo = 1$, breaks down if the velocity boundary conditions are asymmetric, such as for ASYM BCs.
+In figure \ref{fig:amplitude_asymFS}, we plot the oscillation amplitude $A_\theta^2 (\theta_w)$ for the same parameters as in figure \ref{fig:amplitude_symNS}, but with ASYM BCs, showing that $\thcone + \thctwo > 1$.

-In the limit that $E\rightarrow0$, equations \eqref{eq:RacwN} and \eqref{eq:RacwD} for the critical Rayleigh numbers are independent of the Prandtl number.
-For finite $E>0$, \cite{Herrmann1993} found that smaller Prandtl numbers lead to smaller $Ra_c$ (see their figures 3 and 6).
-Therefore, increasing the Prandtl number has the same effect as increasing the Rayleigh number, and the system moves closer towards instability; in other words, all other things being equal, when increasing $Pr$, $\Racone$ decreases and $\thcone$ increases.
-Similarly, decreasing the Ekman number $E$ increases the critical Rayleigh number, and leads to the same qualitative effects as does decreasing $Ra$.
+{Of further relevance to figure \ref{fig:cases} is the fact that in the limit $E\rightarrow0$, equations \eqref{eq:RacwN} and \eqref{eq:RacwD} for the critical Rayleigh numbers are independent of the Prandtl number.
+For finite $E$, \cite{Herrmann1993} found that as the Prandtl number decreased so too did $Ra_c$ (see their figures 3 and 6), driving the system towards instability.
+Similarly, decreasing the Ekman number increases the critical Rayleigh number, and leads to the same qualitative effects as does decreasing $Ra$.
+Next we consider further the effects of varying the Prandtl number. }